ChristianMa/Coursera/README.md

 # Coursera
-Course related assignments for the courser course: The Data Scientist's Toolbox
+Course related assignments for the coursera course: The Data Scientist's Toolbox